Chairman of the Verkhovna Rada: Succession

 No provisions for presidential succession are explicitly proscribed in case both the president's and chairman's positions are vacant.
 However, in case of vacancy of the post of Chairman of the Verkhovna Rada, it is filled by deputies of the chairman.

-During the Soviet era, there was one more post known as the chairman of Presidium of the Supreme Soviet of the Ukrainian SSR's who was de jure head of state; the de facto head of state was the General Secretary of the Communist Party of Ukraine.
+During the Soviet era, there was one more post known as the chairman of Presidium of the Supreme Soviet of the Ukrainian SSR who was de jure head of state; the de facto head of state was the First Secretary of the Communist Party of Ukraine.

 List of chairmen

 Special state privileges

 All former chairmen of the Verkhovna Rada receive special state privileges.
-After the completion of their tenure, former chairmen are provided with cabinets in the parliament's building, an official government car and an adviser and an aide at state expense.
+After the completion of their tenure, former chairmen are provided with an office in the parliament's building, an official government car and an adviser and an aide at state expense.

 The respective decree #296 was signed by Volodymyr Lytvyn as early as on June 7, 2006 – a month before he was dismissed from the post of Parliament's Speaker.
 After three years since its adoption, Verkhovna Rada officials kept silent about the law, after which it was made public by an article in the DELO newspaper in mid-May 2009.